gitveteran/Crypto-Data-Pipeline/README.md

   - **Google BigQuery**: Used for storing processed data and running procedures for analysis.
   - **Cloud Composer (Apache Airflow)**: Used for orchestrating and scheduling the entire data pipeline, ensuring data is processed and updated daily.

+- **Google Looker**: Used to visualize and analyze the data stored in BigQuery by creating interactive dashboards, reports, and charts.
 - **GitHub**: Used for version control to manage project code and documentation.

 ## Pipeline Steps